Critical Thinking, A Priority for Nurses & Medical Professionals

 “Critical Thinking: All or part of the process of questioning, analysis, synthesis, interpretation, inference, inductive and deductive reasoning, intuition, application, and creativity (AACN, 1998).
 Critical thinking underlies independent and interdependent decision making.”

-Critical thinking involves every aspect of a nurse’s performance.
-It is seen as a prerequisite skill for clinical reasoning for any medical professional.
+Critical thinking is seen as a prerequisite skill for clinical reasoning for many medical professionals.

 8 Other Medical Associations that Value Critical Thinking

 1. The Accreditation Council for Pharmaceutical Education (ACPE)

 ACPC includes a standard guideline for accreditation Schools of Pharmacy Education to develop strength in their students’ critical thinking through effective teaching and learning strategies, and to demonstrate this achievement through outcomes assessment (12.1, 12.2, 13.1)